NoahHeadley/AMOSA-Clustering-for-Eyes/README.md

 # AMOSA-Clustering-for-Eyes

 This project is the next step of the project started here (https://github.com/Noahkito/Face-Feature-Classification).
 It takes a collection of eye crops and a collection of clustering files associated with those eye crops.
-Place each of the eye crops into /all/ before running the code.
+Place each of the eye crops for one of the given types (left or right) into /all/ before running the code.

 # Installation